epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

 6. Check the *Restrict where this project can be run* option.

-7. Fill in the *Label Expression* field by typing the *master* branch name.
+7. Fill in the *Label Expression* field by typing *master* to ensure job runs on Jenkins Master.

 8. In the *Build* section, perform the following: